wavemaker/docs/learn/how-tos/integrating-server-side-pagination.md

 This method uses **offset** and **limit** query parameters, most suitable for using explicit or fixed data that you toggle through.

 ### How to Configure

+- Create a Service Variable.
+- Drag-n-drop a data widget; for example, Data table.
+- Bind the Data Table to Service Variable.
+- Go to Script tab, configure Offset pagination as described below.

 The following the code snippet describes how to configure the offset based pagination.